BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 find details on how to install the simulators in our :ref:`simulators` page; they should work on both Linux and Windows (but not macOS, at the moment).

-Once you have a simulator installed, you can try running one of our examples: let's take :file:`examples/driving/badlyParkedCarPullingIn.scenic`, which implements the "a badly-parked car, which pulls into the road as the ego car approaches" scenario we mentioned above.
+Once you have a simulator installed, you can try running one of an example: let's take :file:`examples/driving/badlyParkedCarPullingIn.scenic`, which implements the "a badly-parked car, which pulls into the road as the ego car approaches" scenario we mentioned above.
 To start out, you can run it like any other Scenic scenario to get the